-A needle nanny needs two magnets, a decorative top piece and a little bit of glue.
+A needle nanny needs two magnets (from dollar store) a decorative top piece and a little bit of glue.
 I chose a couple of buttons to start with.
 You could use charms, small flat items, or brooches with the pin snapped off.

 As I always say, you are only limited by your own imagination.

 You only need a small amount of glue to attach the button to the top magnet.
 If you use too much the glue will come through the holes of the button.